ash-rain/tamagochi/README.md

-# 🐱 Tamagotchi Cat Game
+# 🐱 Purrsona

-A cute virtual pet Tamagotchi-style game featuring an adorable cat character!
+A cute virtual pet game featuring an adorable cat character!
 Built with Next.js 15, React 19, and TypeScript.

 ## ✨ Features